The major card brands offer advanced anti-fraud tools for businesses willing to use them, and SafeKey is one such tool.

 How to Implement Amex SafeKey

 To implement American Express SafeKey on your ecommerce site, you’ll need to enroll with American Express and accept the terms and conditions.
 Once you’ve completed the necessary enrollment form, you’ll get an email from the SafeKey Certification Team with a SafeKey ID and details on the next steps.
-Amex will work with the acquirer to complete setup and notify you when that process has been completed.
+Amex will work with the acquirer to complete setup and notify you when ready.

 Taking American Express

-If your business isn’t set up to take American Express, you can start accepting it by contacting your processor for assistance.
+If you haven’t set up SafeKey for American Express, you can contact your processor for setup assistance.
 Some businesses think that it’s too expensive to accept Amex, but American Express introduced a new pricing model called OptBlue in 2015, which offered the potential for lower costs of acceptance.
 However, not all processors are passing along the savings to businesses.

 If you think you’re paying too much to take Amex, or if you aren’t taking it yet but want to know how much you can expect to pay on Amex transactions, sign up for a free comparison through CardFellow and then give us a call.
 We’ll be able to explain the numbers for your specific business so you won’t have any surprises when it comes to the cost for accepting credit cards.